Concordium/concordium.github.io/source/shared/net/concepts/id-accounts.rst

 .. only:: mainnet

    It is possible to create a company identity that is not associated with a specific individual but is issued with documents that identify a company.
    Company identities are only relevant for a few companies.
 The way they are created differs from how individual identities are created.
-For more information, see :ref:`Company identity creation<company-identities>`.
+For more information, see `Company identity creation <https://developer.concordium.software/en/mainnet/net/guides/company-identities.html#company-identities>`_.

 While identities facilitate compliance with relevant regulations, they also allow users to be represented on-chain in a way that protects users’ privacy.
 That is, transactions on the chain are processed without exposing the identity of the sender or receiver.
 The identity of an account owner can only be revealed via the process of :ref:`anonymity revocation<revoke-anomity>`.
 Anonymity revocation can only happen in exceptional circumstances, for example if authorities have detected suspicious activity on the account, and requires action by one or more anonymity revokers and the identity provider who issued the account's identity.